SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Devils.md

 > **Treasures:** G'Allios Visiting Card, Thief of Joy
 >
 > **Wealth:** Each hero can earn 1 wealth in exchange for a small favor

+###### Devil Malice (Malice Features)

+At the start of any devil's turn, you can spend Malice to activate one of the following features.

+> 👤 **Bureaucratic Tape (3 Malice)**
+>
+> One devil acting this turn uses a signature ability against an adjacent creature.
+On a tier 3 outcome, the target of the ability has a double bane on strikes (save ends).

+> ⭐️ **Underhanded Tactics (5+ Malice)**
+>
+> One or two devils can teleport to a space adjacent to one or more creatures who aren't hidden and make a free strike.
+For each 2 additional Malice spent on this feature, one additional devil can teleport.

+> 🌀 **Read the Small Print (7 Malice)**
+>
+> Each enemy in the encounter is subject to a bad deal proposed by the devils.
+An enemy must choose between having damage weakness 5 or taking a bane on power rolls.
+The bad deal lasts until the end of the encounter.

 ###### Devil Clerk